-Driver, student remanded for trafficking narcotic drugs
+Driver, Student remanded for trafficking narcotic drugs

-The Jasikan Circuit Court has remanded into Police custody, Raphael Agbele, a 42-year-old driver, and Daniel Sakyi, a 26-year-old Student for trafficking 410 parcels of narcotic drugs suspected to be Indian hemp.
+The Jasikan Circuit Court has remanded into Police custody, Raphael Agbele, the 42-year-old driver and Daniel Sakyi, a 26-year-old Student for trafficking 410 parcels of narcotic drugs suspected to be Indian hemp.

 They both pleaded not guilty to the charge.